-The working memory (a.k.a namespace)#
+The memory of your notebook (a.k.a namespace)#

-Manipulating variables#
+Updating variables#

 Keeping track of variables and their values#

-You can list the contents of your namespace with %whos:
+To help, you can list the contents of your namespace with %whos:

 %whos